opensecuritycontroller/community/testing/testcases/da_testcases.md

 9. Click **OK**.

 **Expected Result:**
-Distributed Appliances with the name My-DA1 should be added.
-Manager and VNF Model must be shown, Job Status must be PASSED.
+Distributed Appliance with the name My-DA1 should be added.
+Manager and VNF Model must be shown, Job Status must be **PASSED**.

 ****